Summer College Aspiration Programs

 $35

-Led by CMCC Public Service & Social Sciences Department Chair, Matt Tifft
+Led by Public Service & Social Sciences Faculty

 Looking for a hands-on introduction to the world of forensic science?
 Then this is the program for you!
-Campers will gain a behind-the-scenes look at the way crime scenes are processed by investigating, fingerprinting, and using alternative light sources to collect and process evidence.
-This scenario will contain elements of psychology and conservation law.
+Campers will gain a behind-the-scenes look at the way crime scenes are processed by investigating, fingerprinting, memorization and observation, and using alternative light sources to collect and process evidence.
+This scenario will also integrate skills related to forensic science, criminal justice, psychology and conservation law.

 Wooden Car Derby